Table of Contents

 - The bill’s protections go beyond what was thought possible even two years ago.

-- There is a coming together on major issues of disagreement concerning State laws and enforcement, and a narrowing of gaps on smaller, finickier issues.
+- There is a coming together on major issues of disagreement concerning State privacy laws and enforcement, and a narrowing of gaps on smaller, finickier issues.

 Omer Tene offered that ADPPA excels at: